top of page

 MEDICARE PART A

-The first part of Medicare is Medicare Part A. Simply put, Medicare Part A is what we receive for all of the years we have had Medicare and Social Security taxes deducted from our payroll checks during our working careers.
-And, some people who have not worked or have not accumulated 40 Quarters of work eligibility (10 Years of paying into Medicare) can easily qualify for their Part A benefits from their spouse's deductions.
+The first part of Medicare is Medicare Part A.Put simply, Medicare Part A is what we receive for all the years we have had Medicare and Social Security taxes deducted from our payroll checks during our working careers.
+Some people who have not worked or have not accumulated 40 Quarters of work eligibility (10 Years of Medicare contributions) can easily qualify for their Part A benefits through their spouse's earnings.

 MEDICARE PART B